dietotter/cpp-learning/conspect.md

 If we try to pass an `Auto_ptr4` l-value by value, the compiler will complain that the copy constructor has been deleted.
 This is good, because we should probably be passing `Auto_ptr4` by const l-value reference anyway.

 With that, `Auto_ptr4` becomes a good smart pointer class.
 It is now similar to `std::unique_ptr`

+## std::move
+- There are cases, where we want to invoke move semantics, but the objects we work with are l-values (e.g., swap function, where we want to make our code more performant by doing 3 moves instead of 3 copies). `std::move` from `#include <utility>` converts its arguments to r-values.
+Example of swap function with move semantics:

+        template<class T>
+        void myswap(T& a, T& b)
+        {
+            T tmp { std::move(a) }; // invokes move constructor
+            a = std::move(b); // invokes move assignment
+            b = std::move(tmp); // invokes move assignment
+        }

+- `std::move()` gives a hint to the compiler that the programmer doesn’t need this object any more (at least, not in its current state).
+Consequently, you should not use `std::move()` on any persistent object you don’t want to modify, and you should not expect the state of any objects that have had `std::move()` applied to be the same after they are moved
+- It’s a good idea to always leave the objects being stolen from in some well-defined (deterministic) state.
+Ideally, this should be a “null state”, where the object is set back to its uninitiatized or zero state.
+Why: with `std::move`, the object being stolen from may not be a temporary after all.
+The user may want to reuse this (now empty) object again, or test it in some way.
+Example: see `conspect/src/move-semantics/std-move-example.cpp`
+- Some usages of `std::move`:
+    - Many sorting algorithms (such as selection sort and bubble sort) work by swapping pairs of elements.
+Move semantics is more efficient in this case, than copying
+    - Moving the contents managed by one smart pointer to another
+- **Conclusion**: `std::move` can be used whenever we want to treat an l-value like an r-value for the purpose of invoking move semantics instead of copy semantics.